gkeenans/gkeenan.co/src/now.md

 ### Writing

 I finally, *FINALLY*, finished my essay about my cousin.
-After years of introspection and weeks and weeks and weeks of work, [it is done](https://gkeenan.co/avgb/ive-missed-sam-for-a-very-long-time-or-pick-your-battles/).
+After years of introspection and weeks and weeks and weeks (and also months!) of work, [it is done](https://gkeenan.co/avgb/ive-missed-sam-for-a-very-long-time-or-pick-your-battles/).
 I'm proud of how it turned out, and I cannot explain just how touching it has been to receive such lovely messages about it since I published.

 ### Watching